drcampbell1/Paticipation-and-Democracy/README.md

 # What technology will we use to do this?

 We are going to use an online computational environment that can be accessed from the "launch binder" icon below.
 After you click on it, you will go into a bespoke learning environment that I created for these sessions.
 This might take some time to load, possibly **4-5 minutes**, depending on the speed of your network.
-Because of this, it might be tempting to shut it down and retry after a couple of minutes.
-But don't do this.
-Be patient and you will get there.
+Because of this, it might be tempting to assume it isn't working.
+Resist the temptation to shut it down and retry after a couple of minutes.
+Instead, be patient and you will get there.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/drcampbell1/Participation-and-Democracy/master?urlpath=rstudio)